kids-first/kf-lib-data-ingest/docs/source/tutorial/project_setup.rst

 Project Setup
 =============

-If you haven't done so already make sure to complete the installation before moving on.
+If you haven't done so already, make sure to complete the installation before moving on.

 Create Your Ingest Project